Creatiwity/witycms-doc/pages.md

 ### SEO:

 Meta tags, Title and Link are html tag inserted in the ```<head >``` section of a web page (before the ```<body>``` ).
-They help provide guid to the search engines , social networks and other systems to categorize the news content using metadata.
+They help provide guide to the search engines , social networks and other systems to categorize the news content using metadata.
 The information in these tags are not visible on the screen, but appear in the source code of the page.

 * **Meta title**:
 * ** Meta description**: